AES New York 2017

 When measuring the Speech Transmission Index (STI), until now one had to choose between two alternatives: impulse-response based full STI measurements (indirect method), or measurements based on modulated STIPA signals (direct method).
 Limitations apply when using either method.
 A novel procedure is proposed to measure the full STI through the direct method.
 The procedure combines advantages of indirect full STI measurements and direct STIPA measurements, completing a full STI measurement in 65.52 seconds.
 Similar to STIPA, the test signal is simultaneously modulated with 2 modulation frequencies per octave band.
 However, a rotation scheme is applied that uses a different set of modulation frequencies during different stages of the measurement, ending up with a full matrix (7 octaves x 14 modulation frequencies).

-P18-3 Blind Estimation of the Reverberation Fingerprint of Unknown Acoustic Environments—Prateek Murgai, Center for Computer Research in Music and Acoustics (CCRMA), Stanford University - Palo Alto, CA, USA; Mark Rau, Center for Computer Research in Music and Acoustics, Stanford University - Palo Alto, CA, USA; McGill University - Montreal, QC, Canada; Jean-Marc Jot, Magic Leap - Sunnyvale, CA, USA
+P18-3 Blind Estimation of the Reverberation Fingerprint of Unknown Acoustic Environments—Prateek Murgai, Center for Computer Research in Music and Acoustics (CCRMA), Stanford University - Palo Alto, CA, USA; Mark Rau, Center for Computer Research in Music and Acoustics (CCRMA), Stanford University - Palo Alto, CA, USA; Jean-Marc Jot, Magic Leap - Sunnyvale, CA, USA

 Methods for blind estimation of a room’s reverberation properties have been proposed for applications including speech dereverberation and audio forensics.
 In this paper, we study and evaluate algorithms for online estimation of a room’s “reverberation fingerprint”, defined by its volume and its frequency-dependent diffuse reverberation decay time.
 Both quantities are derived adaptively by analyzing a single-microphone reverberant signal recording, without access to acoustic source reference signals.
 The accuracy and convergence of the proposed techniques is evaluated experimentally against the ground truth obtained from geometric and impulse response measurements.
 The motivations of the present study include the development of improved headphone 3D audio rendering techniques for mobile computing devices.

-P18-4 Microphone Selection Based on Direct to Reverberant Ratio Estimation—Alexis Favrot, Illusonic GmbH - Lausanne, Switzerland; Christof Faller, Illusonic GmbH - Uster, Zürich, Switzerland; EPFL - Lausanne, Switzerland
+P18-4 Microphone Selection Based on Direct to Reverberant Ratio Estimation—Alexis Favrot, Illusonic GmbH - Zürich, Switzerland; Christof Faller, Illusonic GmbH - Uster, Zürich, Switzerland; EPFL - Lausanne, Switzerland

 Microphone recording in a room is ideally carried out by using a close distance microphone to prevent reverberation and noise annoyances, but this restricts the flexibility and the surface covered by the recording.
 When using multiple distant microphones, a microphone selection algorithm is needed for selecting the momentarily best microphone, namely the one with the least reverberation.
 Given several microphones arbitrarily distributed in a room, this paper describes an algorithm which, based on an estimation of the direct-to-reverberation ratio for each microphone, switches to the best microphone.
 The algorithm allows prioritizing a microphone and compensation of different directivity patterns.